13 Dating Red Flags for Women

 Posted Dec 08, 2013

-Relationships are a two-sided affair.
-While it’s wonderful that women can approach and ask out a man without waiting for him to do it, there is also a delicate balance in the relationship.
+Relationships are two-sided.
+While it’s wonderful that a woman can approach and ask a man for a date, there is also a delicate balance in the relationship.
 Both sides have to invest.
-Does he ask you to plan all the dates?
-Does he show little interest in making reservations, getting creative with activities, or expect that you’ll do this for him?
+Does he ask you to plan everything?
+Does he show little interest in making reservations, getting creative with activities, or does he expect you to do this for him?
 The investment factor seamlessly leads to an even more important type of initiative.

 2) Is he really emotionally invested?

 You ask him any iteration of relationship check-up questions and he’s either unsure, needs more time, or tables the topic entirely.
 It’s completely fair to ask if he sees long-term potential in the relationship, his view on commitment and marriage, and other “big picture” questions.
-It’s natural that the speed of relationships progress as a function of many factors, one of them being age.
+The speed at which a relationship progresses is a function of many factors, one of them being age.
 However, this can also vary.
-On average however, dating in the later 20s to early 30s tends to make it somewhat more socially acceptable to ask these more serious questions earlier on.
+On average, however, it is more socially acceptable for a person in her later 20s to early 30s to ask more serious questions earlier on.

 Furthermore, listen to your intuition.
 If you think he’s not emotionally invested, there is a good chance he’s not.
-Many times in the heat of an argument one partner might throw out the “let’s end it now” card.
-While it’s ultimately a power move, see your partner’s reaction.
-Is he so egotistically-driven that he won’t take a second look back?
+Many times in the heat of an argument one partner might say: “Let’s end it now.”
+While it’s ultimately a power move, watch your partner’s reaction.
+Is he so egotistically driven that he won’t take a second look back?
 Will he say ending the relationship is “your choice?”
 No one needs that.
-The guy who fights for you and the relationship?
-That’s the keeper.
+The guy who fights for you, and the relationship, is the keeper.

 3) Can he apologize?